 For the general population, body fat levels between 18 percent to 21 percent for young men and 23 percent to 26 percent for young women are recommended.
-Trained athletes may have less body fat, ranging from
+Trained athletes may have less body fat, ranging from 7 percent to 16 percent for men, and 15 percent to 22 percent for women.
+Body fat below 7 percent for men and 15 percent for women may also increase health risks.

-Oklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu
+Oklahoma Cooperative Extension Fact Sheets are also available on our website at:

+facts.okstate.edu